 Comegys Insurance Agency and Arts Conservatory for Teens are working together to enrich the lives of teens through arts education.
-To vote for them, use the social media buttons to share this story, or leave a comment below.
-If they reach 500 votes, the $5,000 donation they’ve already earned doubles to $10,000!
+They reached their goal of 500 votes and doubled their donation to reach $10,000.

 Arts education creates lasting positive change in a young person’s life.
 Research shows that students who participate in art programs gain leadership skills, self-confidence and emotional intelligence — and have improved academic outcomes.
 But arts funding has plummeted in recent years, leaving many teens unable to benefit from arts education at school.
 Arts Conservatory for Teens (ACT) in St. Petersburg, Florida, offers world-class training and performance opportunities to underserved and at-risk youth so that they can benefit from exposure to the arts.